General Things to Be Aware Of

 Something which makes ZBrush quite unique, is how subdivisions work in it.
 Unlike other software like Blender, there’s actually quite a lot of strategy when it comes to working with subdivision levels.
 This is because ZBrush doesn’t simply multiply the mesh faces by four and then smooths them (with the Catmull-Clark algorithm), but in addition to that it also remembers every surface change from every subdivision level.
 This allows for sculpting pores on a face at subdivision level 6, and then go back down to level 2 and change the shape of the face, without destroying the pore detail from level 6.

 As a result, ZBrush subdivisions are destructive.
 Even if one goes back to subdivision level 1 and deletes all higher subdivision levels, the subdivision will have dulled the edges in an irreversible way.
-This doesn’t matter if one plans on adding a subdivision at some point in the future again to that object, because this edge dulling effect doesn’t stack.
+This doesn’t matter if one intends to add a subdivision at some point in the future again to that object because this edge dulling effect doesn’t stack.

 This can make the mesh unusable as a base for the retopologized mesh and makes changing things later on quite hard.
 To avoid this issue, either use Dynamic SubDiv or create backups of the object before adding subdivision levels.